lillgc/EEOB546_R/README.md

 6. proportion of missing genotype data for each group
 7. Unique genotype absolute and relative counts across groups

 The data frame used to plot these figures was generated in another Rmd (`snp_plot_data_prep`) available in the repository in the `working_files` folder.
 This file must be read in to generate the figures of this analysis.
+UPDATE: file path was changed from home computer to git hub, so no alterations to the code will need to be complete.

 ## Two peer-reviewed repositories of two students ("Chiang_review1.Rmd" & "Chiang_review2.Rmd")